1. Overview of the Hawk Computer

 forever

 This instruction execution cycle is essentially that proposed by Berks, Goldstein and Von Neumann in 1946, even to the details of packing two instructions into each machine word.
-The original Von Neumann architecture was much simpler than the Hawk, with just one accumulator instead of many general purpose registers, and it had a 40 bit word, not 32-bits.
+The original Von Neumann architecture was much simpler than the Hawk, with just one accumulator instead of many general purpose registers, a much simpler instructio format and a word size of 40 bits instead of the now-common 32-bits.

 Instruction Register Format

-The instruction register (ir) has four fields.
-Many of these fields have multiple functions and thus multiple names.
+The instruction register (ir) has four fields of four bits each.
+Four bits can select one of 16 registers or one of 16 alternative operations.
 The instruction register is a two-byte register.
 It can also be viewed as a halfword, but the first byte (bits 0 to 7) is the most significant from the point of view of instruction decoding and is therefore shown to the left, against the usual Hawk convention for byte order.
+The leftmost 4-bit field of the first byte of an instruction largely determines the use made of the other fields.
+Each of the other filds has multiple names depending on its use.

 07060504 03020100 15141312 11100908